casact/chainladder-python/README.rst

 Contributors Working Group
 ----------------------------

 We also have a Contributors Working Group that meets approximately every two weeks for one hour.
-The current meeting time is Fridays from 9:00–10:00 AM PT (12:00–1:00 PM ET).
-We discuss milestones, outstanding issues, and package design philosophies.
+The current meeting time is Fridays from 9:00–10:00 AM PT / 12:00–1:00 PM ET.
+During these meetings, we discuss milestones, package design philosophies, outstanding issues, and other behind-the-scenes topics related to our work on GitHub.
 If you're interested in joining, please contact one of the core developers.
 Licenses
 -------------------
 This package is released under `Mozilla Public License 2.0`_.